Take Your Learning to the Next Level! See More Content Like This On The New Version Of Perxeive.

-Reverse knockouts are one of the most widely used barrier options.
+Reverse knockout options are a type of fx option and are one of the most widely used barrier options.
 Although they were introduced to the market much later than knockout options, their use became far more widespread far more quickly.
 Reverse knockouts are most often used to express a directional view.
+The reverse knockout option can also be referred to as the reverse knock out option, reverse knock out or reverse knock-out option.
+Don't be confused by this terminology, they all refer to the same product.

-The reverse knockout option differs from a standard option by the additional feature of an outstrike price.
+The reverse knockout option differs from a standard fx option by the additional feature of an outstrike price.
 If spot trades at or beyond the outstrike price during global trading hours from the time at which a trade is executed, until the expiration time on the expiration date of the option, then the option terminates.
 If the outstrike is never triggered then the pay-off from the reverse knockout option at expiration is identical to that of the equivalent standard European option.
 The profit from a reverse knockout option is limited to the intrinsic value between the strike price and the outstrike price.

-The cost of a reverse knockout option is usually substantially less than the cost of the equivalent standard option.
+The cost of a reverse knockout option is usually substantially less than the cost of the equivalent standard European option.

 The outstrike of a reverse knockout option differs from that of a knockout option in its location relative to spot and the strike of the option.
 The outstrike of a reverse knockout option is chosen such that the option knocks out as the option is gaining in intrinsic value.
+That is, the outstrike is triggered and the reverse knockout is terminated as spot is moving in the direction In-The-Money with respect to the strike price.

 The reverse knockout option is ideally suited to expressing directional views, and is not suitable as a hedging instrument.
 European standard options offer the holder unlimited upside.
 However, even in long trending markets, the spot market does not move in a sudden straight line.
 The reverse knockout is therefore ideal for expressing a limited directional view within a specific time period.
-The great advantage of a reverse knockout is that it typically trades at a fraction of the cost of the equivalent European standard option.
+The great advantage of a reverse knockout is that it typically trades at a fraction of the cost of the equivalent European standard fx option.

 Hints for structurers: